-We estimate that the net proceeds to us from the sale of our common stock offered hereby will be approximately \$46.7 million, or approximately \$53.8 million if the underwriters exercise in full their option to purchase additional shares of common stock, after deducting the underwriting discounts and commissions and our estimated offering expenses.
+We estimate that the net proceeds to us from the sale of our common stock offered hereby will be approximately \$70.2 million, or approximately \$80.7 million if the underwriters exercise in full their option to purchase additional shares of common stock, after deducting the underwriting discounts and commissions and our estimated offering expenses.

-We currently intend to use the net proceeds from this offering for the overall development of our drug candidates, including our synthetic biology candidates and our small molecule candidates, and for general corporate and working capital purposes.
+We currently intend to use the net proceeds from this offering for general corporate and working capital purposes, including clinical development of our pipeline and development of the technologies licensed from MD Anderson.